 The M-Rokkor is tiny, only bested in size by the Leica Summarit 50mm f2.4 (sans hood, obviously) which is a truly tiny lens.
 It sports an authoritative aperture ring that clicks with ease even though it’s quite small.
 Additionally, I usually use a 1A Skylite on the front of the lens as protection – seems to work pretty well and actively reduced flare, perhaps more than the multicoat does.

 There is a downside and it’s pretty significant: the 40mm focal length is very different for most people.
 It’s a bit of basket-case.
 Not quite as tight as 50mm and at the same time not as wide as a 35mm falling somewhere in between.
 Most people tend to gravitate towards either 35 or 50mm for daily shooting, making the 40 somewhat weird for most people.
 For some, getting used to this in-between focal length is super difficult, especially if they’re used to “normal” lengths.
-40mms can really fuck with you if you’re not ready for it!
+40mms can really mess with your “eye” if you’re not ready for it!
 I found it super easy because this was my only lens for a short period of time, making the transition for me easy.
 But, if you’ve got a collection of 35s and 50s the 40mm is going to take time to learn and love.

 Attached to the M9 the M-Rokkor is tiny and doesn’t really add to the weight of the camera, even though the M9 is insanely heavy anyways it does gain some utility with a tiny lens like the M-Rokkor strapped to the front of it.
 I prefer to use my M9 with a wrist strap and leather case, mainly to reduce it’s unwieldy weight and give it some padding.